lopezalejandro23/Platform-Computing/A4-Generate-Users/A4_Readme.md

 The following **bonus** features are implemented:
 - [x] Create a unique user with an affinity OUTSIDE of keywords, images, or links (1.5 pt)
-- [ ] Uploaded files for a unique user BOTH in javascript and python (1.5 pt)
+- [x] Uploaded files for a unique user BOTH in javascript and python (1.5 pt)
-- [ ] DESCRIBE ANY OTHER FEATURES HERE.
+- [X] DESCRIBE ANY OTHER FEATURES HERE. **I COPIED AND PASTED MY METRIC TRACKER WHICH RAN KEYWORD,IMAGES,LINK,UNIQUE, BUTTON AT THE SAME TIME IN PYTHON IN PYTHON FOLDER
 ## Screenshot and/or Video Walkthrough
 <img src="https://imgur.com/gallery/4rAXx5x" title='Example Video Walkthrough'
 width='' alt='Example Video Walkthrough' />